 Police: Attacker had 'mental health,' 'anger' issues

 Mar.
-7—HAVERHILL — The man who police said attacked a woman and her pregnant daughter as they walked in their neighborhood last week, injuring one of them critically, was previously charged in three criminal cases — one involving violence against his girlfriend.
+11—The man who police said attacked a woman and her pregnant daughter as they walked in their Haverhill neighborhood last week, injuring one of them critically, was previously charged in three criminal cases — one involving violence against his girlfriend.

 The man's parents told investigators he has "mental health issues and anger issues," according to a police report detailing the case about the girlfriend.